11 Keyword Research Tips that Skyrockets Your SEO to the Next Level

 But isn’t that a good thing?
 No, it’s not.

-So let’s say, you were able to rank yourself for the keyword “shoes for women,” but you only sell running shoes.
-Users who are searching for a different type of shoe like work shoes or stilettos and wedges can stumble upon your website.
+So let’s say you were able to rank yourself for the keyword “shoes for women,” but you only sell running shoes.
+Users who are searching for a different type of shoe, like work shoes or stilettos and wedges, can stumble upon your website.
 While this seems like a good thing, it actually delivers a bad customer experience.
 Obviously, they’re not looking for running shoes so why would they stick around to your website if you’re not offering what they are really looking for?

 It’s like selling a product that you don’t offer.
 It’s clearly a waste of resources.

-If the keyword is too competitive or has a high keyword difficulty score, then it’s obvious that you won’t be able to rank for it anytime soon.
+If the keyword is too competitive or has a high keyword difficulty score, then it’s evident that you won’t be able to rank for it anytime soon.
 Let’s go back to our previous example.

 Remember how I suggested targeting a more specific keyword like “running shoes for women” or “womens running shoes”?
-Aside from the fact that these are highly relevant terms for your store, it also is lesser competitive than merely targeting “shoes” or “womens shoes”.
+Aside from the fact that these are highly relevant terms for your store, it also is less competitive than merely targeting “shoes” or “womens shoes”.

-And finally, the last element is volume—which refers to the number of searches that a keyword receives per month.
+And finally, the last element is volume—which refers to the number of searches a keyword receives per month.

 This is why it’s important to consider all the elements—relevance, competition, search intent, and volume—before targeting a certain keyword.